-The inaction rules for dynamic expressions describe their structural transformations which do not change the states of the specified processes.
-The goal of these syntactic transformations is to obtain the well-structured terminal expressions called operative ones to which no inaction rules can be further applied.
-As we shall see, the application of an inaction rule to a dynamic expression does not lead to any discrete time step or any transition firing in the corresponding LDTSIPN, hence, its current marking remains unchanged.
+The inaction rules for dynamic expressions describe their structural transformations in the form of $G \Rightarrow \widetilde{G}$ which do not change the states of the specified processes.
+The goal of these syntactic transformations is to obtain the well-structured resulting expressions called operative ones to which no inaction rules can be further applied.
+As we shall see, the application of an inaction rule to a dynamic expression does not lead to any discrete time tick or any transition firing in the corresponding LDTSIPN, hence, its current marking remains unchanged.